-The Northwestern Medicine Division of Gynecologic Oncology is dedicated to offering less invasive alternatives to traditional procedures for women diagnosed with gynecologic cancers.
+The Northwestern Medicine Division of Gynecologic Oncology, which is located in downtown Chicago, is dedicated to offering less invasive alternatives to traditional procedures for women diagnosed with gynecologic cancers.

 Since the introduction of robotic surgery, the Gynecologic Oncology Robotic Surgery Program has evolved into one of the nation's premier robotic surgery programs for gynecologic cancers.